7mdt/export-telegram-contacts/README.md

 **USAGE**
 1. Follow the `https://core.telegram.org/api/obtaining_api_id` instructions to get the api_id and api_hash
-2. Use them in the script
+2. Update API_ID and API_HASH in .env
 3. Run the script